rockyhaque/rapid-ride/README.md

 ## Features

+### User Management

-`User Authentication:` Users can register with their name, email, and password.
+- `User Authentication:` Users can register with their name, email, and password.
 Passwords are securely hashed before storage.

-`User Role:` Customers can view their order history and manage their profiles.
+- `User Role:` Customers can view their order history and manage their profiles.

-`Admin Role:` Admins can manage products, view orders, and oversee platform activities.
+- `Admin Role:` Admins can manage products, view orders, and oversee platform activities.

-`JWT Token Management:` JSON Web Tokens are used for secure authentication and session management.
+- `JWT Token Management:` JSON Web Tokens are used for secure authentication and session management.

-`Logout:` Users can log out, which removes the token from local storage and redirects them to the login page.
+- `Logout:` Users can log out, which removes the token from local storage and redirects them to the login page.

+### Payment Integration

+- `Secure Payment Processing:` Payment gateway integration for safe and seamless transactions.

+### Bicycle Management
+- Add new bicycles with details like name, brand, price, type, and availability.
+- Retrieve all bicycles or filter using search terms (e.g., type, brand, name).
+- View details of a specific bicycle by its ID.
+- Update bicycle information such as price, quantity, or stock status.
+- Delete a bicycle from the inventory.

+### Order Management
+- Place orders for bicycles with email, bicycle details, quantity, and total price.
+- Validate stock availability before order creation.
+- Automatically reduce inventory when an order is placed.

+### Inventory Management
+- Update bicycle inventory dynamically.
+- Mark a bicycle as out of stock when the quantity reaches zero.
+- Handle insufficient stock scenarios with proper error message

 ## Technology Stack